8fold/site-itsjoshbruce.com/README.md

 Use can filter feed based on platform (use ARIA-polite, data-source="source"):

-- [ ] Personal Site
+- [ ] Personal Site - build the feed functionality
-- [ ] LinkedIn
+- [ ] LinkedIn - not sure how to consume a fee
-- [ ] PHP Community (Mastodon)
+- [ ] PHP Community (Mastodon) - consume rss feed, compile it
+- [ ] The Irreverent Agilists
+- [ ] Mastering the Mundane
+- [ ] HnS Works
+- [ ] GitHub (??)

 - ( ) Last 12 months
 - ( ) Last 24 months

-READ MORE: There was an article about not calling JS from inside HTML elements.
+READ MORE: There was an article about not calling JS from inside HTML elements. https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener